Skip to content

 National Bowel Cancer Screening Program

-People aged 50-74, will receive a free FOBT test kit every two years in the mail as part of the National Bowel Cancer Screening Program.
-It is important you complete and return your FOBT kit when it arrives in the post.
+If you are aged 50-74, you will receive a free home test kit every two years in the mail from the National Bowel Cancer Screening Program.
+It is important you complete and return your home test kit when it arrives.

 Visit ncsr.gov.au or call the National Cancer Screening Register on 1800 627 701 to:

-• order a replacement test if you have lost or damaged your FOBT kit, or if it has expired
+• Order a replacement test if you have lost or damaged your home test kit, or if it has expired.

-If you need assistance to complete your FOBT kit, call the Test Kit Helpline on 1800 930 998.
+If you need assistance to complete your home test kit, call the Test Kit Helpline on 1800 930 998.

-FOBT instructions are available in other languages on the Multilingual Information page or you can ring Translating and Interpreting Services for assistance on 131 450.
+The home test kit instructions are available in other languages on the Multilingual Information page.

 GP clinic

-If you are not eligible for a free FOBT under the National Bowel Cancer Screening Program, speak with your GP about other options for bowel screening.
+If you are not eligible for a free home test kit under the National Bowel Cancer Screening Program, speak with your GP about other options for bowel screening.

 Pharmacy

-Some pharmacies have FOBT kits available for purchase over the counter.
-It is recommended that you discuss the use of FOBT kits with your GP before purchasing a kit to make sure that screening is right for you.
+Some pharmacies have bowel screening kits available for purchase.
+It is recommended that you speak with your GP before purchasing a kit to make sure that screening is right for you.

 For more information about bowel screening, call Cancer Council SA on 13 11 20.